MontiCore/monticore/monticore-runtime/src/main/java/de/monticore/symboltable/Symboltable.md

 deserialization of individual symbols is rarely triggered manually, no load and store methods exist in symbol DeSer classes.

+#### Symbol Surrogate Class
+Symbol surrogate classes extend the generated symbol classes and realize lazy loading of symbls of this kind.
+Surrogates have a delegate of the symbol class that is empty during initialization of the surrogate., where only the enclosing scope and the name are set.
+They further define a method for resolving the symbol with the on demand.
+Symbol surrogates must only be if both of the following two conditions are met:
+1. If on type level, a symbol has an attribute of another symbol, the attribute *may* be initialized with the surrogate as the symbol's subtype.
+2. If on instance level, the symbol definition of the Surrogates must never be used to simplify instantiation of local symbols, i.e., of symbols that are contained in a single model for which the symbol table currently is build.
+In this case, it is always possible to split symbol table creation into multiple phases: In the first phase, all symbol definitions instantiate symbol class objects, for which the symbol attributes are not instantiated yet.
+In a later phase, the symbol attributes are filled with values.

+#### Symbol Surrogate Builder
+MontiCore generated builder classes for each symbol surrogate.
+The instances of the builders are available through the language's mill.
+With the builder, the attributes of the symbol surrogate class can be initialized and a new instance of the symbol surrogate can be created.

-#### ResolvingDelegates
+#### Resolvers
-MontiCore generates a resolving delegate interface for each symbol kind of a language.
-Resolving delegates have a method for resolving adapted symbol kinds.
-Language engineers can develop concrete resolving delegates that implement a resolving delegate interface.
+MontiCore generates a resolver interface for each symbol kind of a language.
+Resolvers have a method for resolving adapted symbol kinds.
+Language engineers can develop concrete resolving delegates that implement a resolver interface.
 Such classes can be added to the global scope of a language to integrate resolving for adapted symbols into the resolution process.
-For example, an automata language defines the generated resolving delegate interface `IStateSymbolResolvingDelegate`.
+For example, an automata language defines the generated resolver interface `IStateSymbolResolver`.
-This interface can be used by language engineers to implement a `CDClass2StateResolvingDelegate` class implementing the interface that resolves, for example, for symbols of a CD class whenever resolving for state symbols is invoked.
+This interface can be used by language engineers to implement a `CDClass2StateResolver` class implementing the interface that resolves, for example, for symbols of a CD class whenever resolving for state symbols is invoked.
 The result of this is typically an adapter symbol, which adapts the foreign symbol (e.g., CDClassSymbol) to the expected symbol (e.g., StateSymbol).